apnadkarni/blt/doc/drawerset.rst

     package require BLT

-    blt::drawerset .fs
+    blt::drawerset .ds

-A new TCL command ".fs" is also created.
+A new TCL command ".ds" is also created.
 This new command can be used to query and modify the *drawerset* widget.
 The default orientation of the drawerset is horizontal.
 If you want a vertical drawerset, where drawers run top to bottom, you can set the **-orient** option.